 Anyway, my apologies for being sappy, but y'all are awesome. ♥

-lirazel: ([misc] faulkner is my lover)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([misc] faulkner is my lover)

 i fail at life so hard.